Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Autumn colours in Hallormsstaðaskógur forest

 Iceland is among the least forested countries in Europe, with forest land covering only 2% of the country.
-The Vikings cut down much of the forest when they settled in Iceland, both for building houses and for fire making, but also for creating grazing areas for their cattle.

-Hallormsstaðaskógur Forest in East-Iceland - Iceland's largest Forest
+Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Lögurinn and Hallormsstaðaskógur forest

-In Hallormsstaðaskógur forest you can find great hiking trails, one of which leads you to the beautiful waterfall Ljósárfoss - also called Selfoss in Ljósá river.
-I got a map of the main hiking trails at the information center.
+In Hallormsstaðaskógur forest, you can find great hiking trails, one of which leads you to the beautiful waterfall Ljósárfoss - also called Selfoss in the Ljósá river.

 Regína by Ljósárfoss waterfall in Hallormsstaðaskógur forest